 “Inspira LIFE has over 280 participants, with new seniors enrolling each month,” said Viggiano, who noted that the benefits of the program have been visible.

 “While all of our participants are clinically eligible for nursing home placement, 92% of them live in the community,” she said.
 “We’ve seen low emergency room, hospitalization and re-hospitalization rates due to the wraparound services of a diverse interdisciplinary team, which include access to a nurse on call whenever the center is closed.
 Our participants also benefit from high rates of immunization for flu and pneumonia and report a great deal of satisfaction in the program.”
-And thanks to a recent partnership with Inspira’s Fitness Connection, participants can now access private exercise sessions through the Physician Referred Exercise Program (PREP), a 90-day program that incorporates physician recommendations with the expertise of a medical exercise specialist.
+And thanks to a recent partnership with Inspira’s Fitness Connection, participants can now access private exercise sessions through the Physician Referred Exercise Program (PREP), a 90-day program that incorporates physician recommendations with the experience of a medical exercise specialist.

 “Our hope is that Inspira LIFE helps our community’s seniors remain in their homes and community for as long as possible, promoting their independence and quality of life,” Viggiano concluded of the beneficial program.
 “We hope that families who need that extra bit of support and assistance to keep an aging loved one at home will contact us to see if Inspira LIFE can partner with them in accomplishing that goal.”